... Coaching Shared Knowledge Dismiss

 Because of the constant and fluid transition that Wingbacks make the 3-5-2 essentially becomes a 5-3-2 while in defense.
 The Wingbacks join the center backs to form a singular back line and the CAM drops further into the midfield.
 From there, the CAM and the remaining two central midfielders move from across the field in unison to pressure the ball and protect the backline.

 The wingbacks should completed the duties of two separate positions and they must be extremely versatile and fit.
 In addition to their defensive duties, Wingbacks often push as far up the field as the team’s forwards in order to provide width, support, and deliver crosses.
-The Wingback position in a 3-5-2 formation is often occupied by either a Fullback who has superior ball control and passing or an outside midfielder who can contribute on the defensive end of the field.
+The Wingback position in a 3-5-2 formation is often occupied by either a Fullback who has superior ball control and passing or an outside central midfielder who can contribute on the defensive end of the field.

-The two strikers in the 3-5-2 formation serve as the team’s primary goal scoring threats.
-They combine with each other and central midfielders, mainly the CAM, to pick apart the opposition’s defense.
-The two strikers should also be looking to receive through balls by making runs behind the opposition’s back line.
 It’s always a positive to have at least one of these two players possess the ability to play as a target man.
 Meaning he has the size and strength to win crosses and long balls while holding off defenders.
 This allows the Wingbacks, the three-man central midfield, and the other Striker to join the attack and make themselves available to receive the ball.

 History

-Playing with back 3 popular in the 1970s and ’80s for similar reasons.
+Playing with back 3 was popular in the 1970s and ’80s for similar reasons.
 With most sides fielding two true strikers, it was popular to play three central defenders in order to create a “spare man” at the back.
 There would be two stoppers tasked with diligently marking the opposing forwards, and one sweeper, or libero, afforded the freedom to sit behind the defensive line as a form of insurance should a striker break beyond his marker.

 Evolution of the 3-4-3